 - Having a legit need for a pedicure

-- Eating fresh food al fresco (like superb salmon ceviche)
+- Eating fresh food al fresco (auch asย salmon ceviche)

-That first sip of homemade ginger ale will knock your socks off.
-Metaphorically speaking, obviously.
+The first sip of my sugar free ginger ale will knock your socks off.
+Metaphorically speaking.
 You will be in sandals, after all.

 It is zingy, energising and revitalising and has that delightful sharp edge only fresh ginger can lend.